 No. 1 Ranking Has a Nice Ring to Reliance

-Reliance Steel and Aluminum's senior management team is set to ring the closing bell on the New York Stock Exchange today in commemoration of the service center giant's 20th anniversary as a publicly traded company.
+Reliance Steel and Aluminum’s senior management team rang the closing bell on the New York Stock Exchange Aug.
+20 in commemoration of the service center giant’s 20th anniversary as a publicly traded company.

-Few other companies in American industry have applied the growth-through-acquisition strategy more effectively than Reliance.
-It has bought up 58 companies since its 1994 IPO, cherry-picking the market's strongest competitors to create a metals distribution and processing network of more than 300 locations in 39 states and 12 countries.
+Few other companies have applied the growth-through-acquisition strategy more effectively than Reliance.
+It has bought up 58 companies since its 1994 IPO, cherry-picking the market’s strongest competitors to create a metals distribution and processing network of more than 300 locations in 39 states

-Not surprisingly, Reliance will once again be ranked No. 1 in MCN's Service Center Top 50 to be published in the September print edition.
-With more than $9.2 billion in sales last year, it is clearly taking advantage of its size and scale to continually capture more market share.
-Ryerson, its closest rival, reported 2013 revenues of $3.46 billion.
+Not surprisingly, Reliance is once again ranked No. 1 in MCN’s Service Center Top 50, featured in this issue.
+With more than $9.2 billion in sales last year, Reliance is clearly taking advantage of its size and scale to continually capture more market share.
+Ryerson, its closest rival and less than half its size, reported 2013 revenues of $3.46 billion.

-Reliance's sales improved by 9 percent last year, but it was the exception to the rule.
-The Top 50's combined revenues totaled about $51.1 billion in 2013, down 1.2 percent from the previous year.
-Of the 14 companies in this year's ranking that took in over a billion dollars from metals distribution and processing, only three reported a revenue gain versus 2012: Reliance, Russel and Alro.
+Reliance’s sales improved by 9 percent last year, but it was the exception to the rule.
+The Top 50’s combined revenues totaled about $51.1 billion in 2013, down 1.2 percent from the previous year.
+Of the 14 companies in this year’s ranking that took in over a billion dollars, only three reported a revenue gain versus 2012: Reliance, Russel and Alro.
 For the others, sales were flat or down.